 Dr. Mekerta is an innovative, inspiring and engaging teacher.
-She teaches a wide variety of courses from an interdisciplinary perspective.
-When she teaches French language courses, Dr. Mekerta is known to be highly energetic, dynamic, enthusiastic, and very effective.
+When she teaches beginning and intermediate French language courses, Dr. Mekerta is known to be highly energetic, dynamic, enthusiastic, and very effective.
 In her upper division French and Francophone courses, she focuses on how literature, language, and culture reflect attitudes towards destiny, life and death, and become sites of resistance to multiple systems of oppression.
-Also, she focuses on revolutionary movements in France, the Francophone World, and Africa, particularly, decolonization, liberation struggles, strategies of resistance, and empowerment.
+Also, she focuses on revolutionary movements in France, the Francophone World, and in Africa.
+These include decolonization, liberation struggles, revolutions, and she examines strategies of resistance, and empowerment, from the grounds up.
 Dr. Mekerta created and developed several courses, which she continues to teach.
 These include upper division courses such as “Introduction to Francophone Literatures,” “Trauma and Memory in North-African Immigrant Literature,” and “African/Francophone Cinema.”
-Also, Dr. Mekerta is one of the founding members of the African Diaspora and the World course, and she continues to teach the two semester course sequence required of all first year students, ever since its inception in 1994.
-During the summers of 2008 and 2009, Dr. Mekerta was invited to develop and teach a course at Spelman, “An Introduction to the Middle-East and North-Africa,” for the Institute for International Public Policy, for sophomores from all over the country.
-In 2009, Dr. Mekerta was awarded the Vulcan Teaching Excellence Award from Spelman College.

-Dr. Mekerta is from Algeria, and she was born during the revolutionary war against French colonialism.
-(1954-1962).
-She traces her passion for justice and the fact that she is outspoken about injustices and oppression, to the moment of her birth, and those early years of revolutionary struggles for independence.
-She considers herself a Scholar/Activist.
 She received her formal education in France and in the United States.
-She holds a Ph.D. in French from the University of Minnesota (with a concentration in Francophone Studies and Literature, Decolonization, and Revolutionary Theory/Movements); an MA in French (Literature and Language), also from the University of Minnesota; a Maîtrise (equivalent of the MA) in English from the Université Paul Valéry in France (with a concentration and thesis on nineteenth century British literature); and a License (equivalent of the BA) in English (Language, Literature, and Civilization), also from the Université Paul Valéry in France.
+She holds a Ph.D. in French from the University of Minnesota (with a concentration in Francophone Studies and literature, decolonization, and revolutionary movements and theory); an MA in French (literature and language), also from the University of Minnesota; a Maîtrise (equivalent of the MA) in English from the Université Paul Valéry in France (with a concentration and thesis on nineteenth century British literature); and a License (equivalent of the BA) in English (language, literature, and civilization), also from the Université Paul Valéry in France.